CUBRID/cubrid-manual/en/env.rst

 | cub_javasp    | CAS          | java_stored_procedure_port | Open                     |
 +---------------+--------------+----------------------------+--------------------------+

-*   The port used when the CAS relays between Java SP server (cub_javasp) and cub_server, which CAS receives a call of the java stored procedure from cub_server and then CAS passed the call to the CUBRID Java SP server process through **java_stored_procedure_port** of cubrid.conf.
+*   The port is used when the CAS relays between Java SP server (cub_javasp) and cub_server, which CAS receives a call of the java stored procedure from cub_server and then CAS passed the call to the CUBRID Java SP server process through **java_stored_procedure_port** of cubrid.conf.
 *   The default value of **java_stored_procedure_port** is 0, which means a random available port is assigned.